Dani3lSun/apex-app-crappybird/README.md

 The game runs best in WebKit browsers like Safari or Google Chrome. **It is mobile optimized and best results can be achieved with iOS Safari and newer Google Chrome versions on Android.
 On these devices the application runs completely in fullscreen mode (WebApp).
 Just bookmark the page to your homescreen.**

-This game was designed and built to be part of the [ODTUG Apex Gaming Competition 2015](http://competition.odtug.com/pls/apex/f?p=AGC2015).
+This game was designed and built to be part of the [ODTUG APEX Gaming Competition 2015](http://competition.odtug.com/pls/apex/f?p=AGC2015).

 ##Demo
 A demo application is available under